melange-re/melange-re.github.io/docs/working-with-js-objects-and-values.md

 We have already explored one approach for creating JavaScript object literals by using [`Js.t` values and the `mel.obj` extension](#using-js-t-objects).

-Melange additionally offers the `@mel.obj` attribute, which can be used in combination with external functions to create JavaScript objects.
+Melange additionally offers the `mel.obj` attribute, which can be used in combination with external functions to create JavaScript objects.
 When these functions are called, they generate objects with fields corresponding to the labeled arguments of the function.